gcbeltramini/dotfiles/computer-setup/README.md

 }
 ```

-Possible solutions that work (it's only necessary to refresh the browser page where the Jupyter notebook is; the `!importan` rule may not be necessary):
+Possible solutions that work (it's only necessary to refresh the browser page where the Jupyter notebook is; the
+`!important` rule may not be necessary):

 ```css
 .jp-Notebook {